-Our 2022 Gainshare plan evaluated the growth and profitability of each of our core lines of business separately and determined a score between zero and 2.0 for each business.
-The individual scores were calculated based on a matrix that was approved by the Compensation Committee at the beginning of the year that contemplated several profit and growth scenarios.
-Each matrix was built by anchoring the 1.0 score at the established profitability target for the line of business. along with an aggressive growth goal when compared to historical industry growth rates.
-Each possible combination of growth and profitability would produce a score, and a score at or near 1.0 could be earned with a variety of other growth and profitability combinations; that is, if growth was below expectations, a 1.0 could still be achieved if profitability increased and, likewise, a moderate decrease in profitability could be offset by higher growth to generate a score around 1.0.
-To evaluate the difficulty of the matrices, we compared historical industry performance for several of our largest lines of business to our Gainshare matrices and determined that the growth and profitability required to earn a 1.0 in our Gainshare plan generally required us to perform considerably better than our competitors.
+Our 2024 Gainshare plan evaluated the growth and profitability of each of our businesses separately and determined a score between zero and 2.00 for each business.
+The individual scores were calculated based on a matrix that was approved by the committee at the beginning of the year that contemplated several profit and growth scenarios.
+Each matrix was built by anchoring the 1.00 score at the established profitability target for the line of business, along with an aggressive growth goal when compared to historical industry growth rates.
+Each possible combination of growth and profitability would produce a score, and a score at or near 1.00 could be earned with a variety of other growth and profitability combinations; that is, if growth was below expectations, a 1.00 could still be achieved if profitability increased and, likewise, a moderate decrease in profitability could be offset by higher growth to generate a score around 1.00.

 The nature of the Gainshare program and the measures that we use were relatively unchanged over the past several years.
 Although we review the interplay of profitability and growth levels for each business unit matrix annually, any changes are more in the nature of refinements based on market trends and internal expectations.
 Because the goals are relatively consistent over time and represent management's expectations and goals on a business unit level, we believe that our competitors could glean valuable information about our current operations, strategies, and operating goals if we were to disclose the performance goals in greater detail, even for the previous fiscal year.
-We therefore believe that the specific goals for our current and prior fiscal years constitute competitive information, which, if disclosed, would harm our competitive position and that our current level of disclosure regarding performance goals and actual performance levels is in the best interests of our shareholders.
+We therefore believe that the specific goals for our current and prior fiscal years constitute competitive information, which, if disclosed, would harm our competitive position and that our current level of disclosure regarding performance goals and actual performance levels is appropriate and is in the best interests of our shareholders.

-The following table presents the overall 2022 growth and profitability data for the individual core business units that contributed to the 0.86 Gainshare Factor:
+The following table presents the overall 2024 growth and profitability data for the individual core business units that contributed to the 1.78 Gainshare Factor:

-Business Unit Combined Ratio 1 Increase in Policies in Force (%) 2
+Business Unit Combined Ratio Increase in Policies in Force (%) 3

-Agency auto 95.9 (3)%
+Agency auto 86.1 9%

-Direct auto 96.2 3
+Direct auto 89.7 15

-Special lines 6
+Special lines 1 - 8

-Commercial Lines 91.1 11
+Property 2 98.3 7

-Property 110.5 3
+Commercial Lines 2 89.4 < 1

-1 Consistent with the presentation of the combined ratio of our Personal Lines segment in our public reports, the combined ratio results for our special lines business are not presented separately and, instead, are included in either the Agency or Direct results, depending on whether the underlying policy was written through agents/brokers or directly by us.
+1 Consistent with the presentation of the combined ratio at the product level in our public reports, the combined ratio results for our special lines business are not presented separately and, instead, are included in either the agency or direct results, depending on whether the underlying policy was written through agents/brokers or directly by us.

-2 Based on average policies in force outstanding during the year and, for Agency and Direct, represents auto policies in force only.
+- 2 Represents the combined results of the product or segment, consistent with our public reports. - 3 Based on average policies in force outstanding during the year and, for agency and direct, represents auto policies in force only.